Arthri/check-eol/docs/Test_List.md

     - `crlf-crlf.txt` - A file containing one CRLF.
     - `crlf-mixed.txt` - A file containing one LF and one CRLF.
 1. Create or copy a binary file, such as an image or an archive.
-1. Ensure that `autocrlf` and other git mechanisms aren't interfering with the end-of-line sequences.
+1. Run the command `git config core.autocrlf false`
+1. Create a file named `.gitattributes` with the following contents,
+    ```ini
+    lf-*.txt text eol=lf
+    crlf-*.txt text eol=crlf
+    ```
+1. All other files created such as `.gitattributes` and workflow files must be using the LF end-of-line sequence.
-1. Push to GitHub.
+1. Commit and push to GitHub.

 ### Outputs
 1. Workflow triggers.